-- 1. As salvage therapy for members who do not achieve CR after first line treatment (induction) with a full course of standard-dose chemotherapy; OR - 2.
-To achieve or consolidate CR for those in a first or subsequent chemo sensitive relapse, whether or not their lymphoma has undergone transformation to a higher grade. - D. Reduced intensity conditioning allogeneic HSCT may be considered medically necessary as a treatment of NHL in members who meet criteria for an allogeneic HSCT but who do not qualify for a myeloablative allogeneic HSCT. - E. For members with mature T-cell or NK-cell (peripheral T-cell) neoplasms: - Autologous HSCT to consolidate a first complete remission in high-risk subtypes; OR - 2.
-Autologous or allogeneic HSCT (myeloablative or reduced-intensity conditioning) as salvage therapy. - F. Donor lymphocyte infusion is considered medically necessary and, therefore, covered following allogeneic HSCT that is medically necessary for the treatment of NHL that has relapsed or is refractory, to prevent relapse in the setting of a high risk of relapse, or to convert an individual from mixed to full donor chimerism. - III.
-WellCare of North Carolina® shall cover HSCT for Hodgkin Lymphoma (HL) in ANY the following situations: - A. Single autologous HSCT in members with primary refractory Hodgkin disease or relapsed HL; - B. Allogeneic HSCT, using either myeloablative or reduced-intensity conditioning regimens in members with primary refractory or relapsed HL; - C. Tandem autologous HSCT for any of the following: - 1.
-Members with primary refractory HL; OR - 2.
-Members with relapsed disease with poor risk features who do not attain a complete remission to cytoreductive chemotherapy prior to transplantation. - D. Donor lymphocyte infusion is considered medically necessary and, therefore, covered following allogeneic HSCT that is medically necessary for the treatment of HL that has relapsed or is refractory, to prevent relapse in the setting of a high risk of relapse, or to convert an individual from mixed to full donor chimerism. - IV.
-WellCare of North Carolina® shall not cover HSCT for SLL in the following situations: - A. Allogeneic HSCT to treat SLL except as noted in Section I of this policy; - B. Autologous HSCT to treat SLL. - V. WellCare of North Carolina® shall not cover HSCT for NHL in the following situations: - A. For members with mantle cell lymphoma: - 1.
-Autologous HSCT as salvage therapy; OR - 2.
+- 2. To achieve or consolidate CR for those in a first or subsequent chemo sensitive relapse, whether or not their lymphoma has undergone transformation to a higher grade. - D. Reduced intensity conditioning allogeneic HSCT may be considered medically necessary as a treatment of NHL in beneficiaries who meet criteria for an allogeneic HSCT but who do not qualify for a myeloablative allogeneic HSCT. - E. For beneficiaries with mature T-cell or NK-cell (peripheral T-cell) neoplasms: - 1.
+Autologous HSCT to consolidate a first complete remission in high-risk subtypes; or - 2.
+Autologous or allogeneic HSCT (myeloablative or reduced-intensity conditioning) as salvage therapy. - F. Donor lymphocyte infusion is considered medically necessary and, therefore, covered following allogeneic HSCT that is medically necessary for the treatment of NHL that has relapsed or is refractory, to prevent relapse in the setting of a high risk of relapse, or to convert an individual from mixed to full donor chimerism.

+III.
+WellCare of North Carolina® shall cover HSCT for Hodgkin Lymphoma (HL) in ANY the following situations:

+- A. Single autologous HSCT in beneficiaries with primary refractory Hodgkin disease or relapsed HL; - B. Allogeneic HSCT, using either myeloablative or reduced-intensity conditioning regimens in beneficiaries with primary refractory or relapsed HL; - C. Tandem autologous HSCT for any of the following: - 1.
+Beneficiaries with primary refractory HL; or - 2.
+Beneficiaries with relapsed disease with poor risk features who do not attain a complete remission to cytoreductive chemotherapy prior to transplantation. - D. Donor lymphocyte infusion is considered medically necessary and, therefore, covered following allogeneic HSCT that is medically necessary for the treatment of HL that has relapsed or is refractory, to prevent relapse in the setting of a high risk of relapse, or to convert an individual from mixed to full donor chimerism.

+IV.
+WellCare of North Carolina® shall not cover HSCT for SLL in the following situations:

+- A. Allogeneic HSCT to treat SLL except as noted in Section I of this policy; - B. Autologous HSCT to treat SLL.

+V. WellCare of North Carolina® shall not cover HSCT for NHL in the following situations:

+- A. For beneficiaries with mantle cell lymphoma: - 1.
+Autologous HSCT as salvage therapy; or - 2.
 Allogeneic HSCT to consolidate a first remission - B. Either autologous HSCT or allogeneic HSCT: - 1.
-As initial therapy (i.e., without a full course of standard-dose induction chemotherapy) for any NHL;
+As initial therapy (i.e., without a full course of standard-dose induction chemotherapy) for any NHL; - 2.
+To consolidate a first complete remission (CR) for beneficiaries with diffuse large B-cell lymphoma and an International Prognostic Index score that predicts a low- or low-intermediate risk of relapse; or

-- 2. To consolidate a first complete remission (CR) for members with diffuse large B-cell lymphoma and an International Prognostic Index score that predicts a low- or low-intermediate risk of relapse; OR - 3.
-To consolidate a first complete remission (CR) for those with indolent NHL B-cell subtypes. - C. Tandem transplants to treat members with any stage, grade, or subtype of NHL - D. For members with mature T-cell or NK-cell (peripheral T-cell) neoplasms, allogeneic HSCT to consolidate a first remission. - VI.
-WellCare of North Carolina® shall not cover HSCT for HL in the following situations: - A. A second autologous stem cell transplantation for relapsed lymphoma after a prior autologous HSCT; - B. Other uses of HSCT in members with HL, including initial therapy for newly diagnosed disease to consolidate a first complete remission. - C. When the member's psychosocial history limits the member's ability to comply with pre- and post-transplant medical care. - D. When current member or caretaker non-compliance would make compliance with a disciplined medical regime improbable.
+- 3. To consolidate a first complete remission (CR) for those with indolent NHL B-cell subtypes. - C. Tandem transplants to treat beneficiaries with any stage, grade, or subtype of NHL - D. For beneficiaries with mature T-cell or NK-cell (peripheral T-cell) neoplasms, allogeneic HSCT to consolidate a first remission.

+WellCare of North Carolina® shall not cover HSCT for HL in the following situations:

+- A. A second autologous stem cell transplantation for relapsed lymphoma after a prior autologous HSCT; - B. Other uses of HSCT in beneficiaries with HL, including initial therapy for newly diagnosed disease to consolidate a first complete remission. - C. When the beneficiary's psychosocial history limits the beneficiary's ability to comply with pre- and post-transplant medical care. - D. When current beneficiary or caretaker non-compliance would make compliance with a disciplined medical regime improbable.